 Enter the world of civic hacking.
 The good kind of hacking.
 It’s the empowerment of citizens to create solutions themselves.
 It goes hand-in-hand with government 2.0, which is the notion of true participatory government, where citizens and government collaborate to make their cities better for everyone and help improve government.

-As citizens, our relationship with government tends to be transactional at best – vending machine style.
+As citizens, our relationship with the government tends to be transactional at best – vending machine style.
 As Tim O’Reilly explains, we put our taxes in (some do, at any rate), and we expect services out.
 “And when we don’t get what we expect, our participation is limited to protest – essentially, ‘shaking’ the vending machine.”
 The gap of mistrust between citizens and their government keeps widening as the rest of the society progresses and our expectations of the ability of public services to keep up fall further behind.
-But in reality, we can do much more than complain: we can use our skills to create solutions.
+But in reality, we can do much more than a complaint: we can use our skills to create solutions.